mark99i/vesc-display-install/README.md

 If you did everything correctly, the information from the ESC will start updating (a little slower than when connecting the UART).

 ## Configuration description
-The entire configuration is stored in the vesc-display/configs/config.json file that appears after the first launch of vesc-display.
+The entire configuration is stored in the `vesc-display/configs/config.json` file that appears after the first launch of `vesc-display`.

 Options and their descriptions: